The Ultimate Buying Guide to Gym Flooring

 Sports Vinyl Flooring

 Sports vinyl flooring is available in 5mm, 6mm, 8mm, and 10mm thicknesses.
-This type of flooring is more suited to commercial gyms with large amounts of space, such as a leisure centre with a sports hall.
+Artificial grass for gyms - this type of flooring is more suited to commercial gyms with large amounts of space, such as a leisure centre with a sports hall.
 The Sprung Sports Vinyl is durable and simple to install.
 With a point elastic sprung floor system, it’s suitable for a range of sports as well as dance, yoga, and fitness.

 You need ample space for vinyl flooring, as it’s more suited toward large multipurpose areas such as sports halls, gyms, and community halls.